Silver25/southern-farm/README.md

 - soften-butter.jpg = https://cravingcork.ie
 - yogurt.jpg = https://cookidoo.co.uk/

+Make use of Google Translate [https://translate.google.com/] online service for translation from Croatian to English language and spelling check.
+Run text through AI Paragraph Rewriter [https://ahrefs.com/writing-tools/paragraph-rewriter] online tool to accomplish formal style of writing.

 Conversion of the images from JPG file format to WEBP file format:
 - using Windows software [IrfanView](https://www.irfanview.com/) with plugin WEBP - (version 4.63, allows IrfanView to read/write WEBP (Weppy Format) files)
 - using online tool [FreeConvert](https://www.freeconvert.com/jpg-to-webp)

+I would like to express gratitude to Code Institute and Love Running for offering a valuable step-by-step guide that was instrumental in creating the basis for this website.

 -----